Southampton-RSG/2015-09-17-southampton/novice/python/03-lists.md

 ~~~

 This works but it only works if we need to build up the list in this particular order - which most of the time you do.
-When the same situation arises in two- and multi-dimensioned arrays the problem often isn't as easy to solve with append,
-and there is a better way.

-After examining such problems working with lists as arrays, we will proceed to discover the power of the NumPy arrays in the next lesson.